-This wild and brown rice pilaf is made festive with apples and pecans.
+This wild and brown rice pilaf is deliciously embellished with apples and pecans.
 It’s a festive side dish, perfect for fall and winter holiday or special occasion meals.

 The companionable flavors of this pilaf will please your taste buds and the textures will invigorate your palate.
-As a side dish, it makes a generous amount and keeps well as it stands.
+As a side dish, it makes a generous amount; leftovers keep well for a few days in the refrigerator.

 About wild rice: Actually the seed of a grass native to the Great Lakes region of the U.S., wild rice looks, tasted, and is cooked like a grain.
 Brown and wild rice and perfect to cook together — they have similar cooking times.